fabianoxyz/letsync/README.md

-# letsync
+# LetSync

+A Kotlin-written synchronization mechanism that simplifies dealing with threads and flows.

-A Kotlin DSL for defining synchronization mechanisms using coroutines
+A LetSync defined synchronization DSL for defining synchronizations uses all the power from coroutines